JamieHuang28/RecDeltri/README.md

-# RecDeltri: Reconstruction Library based on Delaunay Triangulation and Graph Cuts
+# HierarchicVoronoiSkeleton: HierarchicVoronoiSkeleton
-implementation of ["Efficient Multi-View Reconstruction of Large-Scale Scenes using Interest Points, Delaunay Triangulation and Graph Cuts"](https://www.di.ens.fr/willow/pdfs/07iccv_a.pdf) in C++.
+implementation of ["Hierarchic Voronoi skeletons"](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a90e937f5f2b77c90244211f2cd48cb9f5dfe767) in C++.

 The algorithm is implemented in C++, and python bindings are available through pybind11.

 ## Dependencies
-- libcgal-dev
+- libcgal-dev(>=5.2.4)
 - libgmp3-dev
+- libboost1.65-dev(or higher)
-(Dependencies is complicated, so I decided to use docker to build the project soon)
+(Dependencies is complicated, so I decided to use docker to build the project later)

 ## Build and Run
 build: